GabeScott/standard-works-vault/General Conference/1986 April - Happiness.md

 # Happiness

-*By Jack H. Goaslind - Of the Presidency of the First Quorum of the Seventy*
+By Elder Jack H. Goaslind - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the April session of the 1986 General Conference*